 We have a phone available for camper use located near the lower entrance of the Education Center, please follow the posted signs to the camper work area.
-Computer access is available in the camper work area in the lower level of the education center, including a printer for Keg & Koke documents.
+Computer access is available in the camper work area in the lower level of the education center.
 Please limit usage to 30 minutes if others are waiting.
 Wireless access is available in the Education Center for campers with laptops, tablets, or other devices with wireless connectivity.
 A nominal charge of \$10 per family per week will be added to your account.
 Please sign up at check-in or at the office.
 We ask that children not be online in public areas, as many families are "disconnecting and reconnecting" during the week.